parisa-singh/parisa-singh/README.md

 - **Proximity Camera Development**: Leveraging IoT for intelligent camera systems.
 - **Personal Finance Manager**: A tool to track and optimize personal expenses.
 - **Chipotle Order Processor**: Automated invoice generation for food orders.
 - **Games:** Wordle, Hangman, Tic-Tac-Toe – Implementing logic for classic games.
+- **Password Generator**: A tool to generate a unique password that is close to impossible to hack.

 ## 🌐 Goals
 - Build hands-on expertise in cybersecurity, cloud computing, and AI development.